 - Stepping Strong Breakthrough Awards: These awards are given to previous Innovator Award recipients who have made extraordinary scientific progress, providing them with additional support to advance their projects to the next level, whether they involve clinical innovation, new technologies, or commercialization.

 - Start-Up Grants.
 The Start-Up grant program helps launch early-stage research initiatives that align with the mission of the center.

 - Stepping Strong Research Scholars.
-When the Stepping Strong Center was established, two multidisciplinary teams of scholars received $500,000 each to push the boundaries of transformative trauma-related research care.
+When the Stepping Strong Center was established in 2014, two multidisciplinary teams of scholars received funding to push the boundaries of transformative trauma-related research care.